JeCase/DataAnalystPortfolio/README.md

 # Data Analysis and Visualizations Portofolio

-To preview all visualization please open the linked google colab, thanks :)
+To preview all visualization please open the linked google colab in each file, thanks :)